 Ski boots’ flex numbers, which range between 60 and 130, indicate how much give the boot has.
 The lower the flex number the softer, suppler the boot.
 Freestyle and all-mountain boots tend to have a lower flex as they’re more forgiving and give you the ability to work with your skis better.
 The harder and stiffer the boot, the harder you’ll need to work to get the efficiency and the ability you’ll need for fast, aggressive skiing, hence the very high flex on racing boots.
 Touring boots are a hybrid of flexes, and rely on walk /ski modes to offer best of both worlds.
 This mechanism makes the boot more flexible for walking uphill but allows you to ramp up the stiffness on those high speed descents.

 How to choose your ski boots: Last

-Knowing the width of your foot can mean the difference between a comfortable ski boot and a blister burning painful boot.
+Knowing the width of your foot can mean the difference between a comfortable ski boot and an incredibly painful blister-inducing one.
+Working out your width is simple.
 Wearing a sock, measure the width of the outline of your foot at its widest point in millimetres.
 This will tell you whether you need a narrow boot or a wide one.
 Generally, anything below 100 mm is considered narrow while anything above 104 mm is considered wide.
 Ski boot brands tend to veer towards one or the other, so it is vital you go for a boot that encapsulates your foot comfortably.